Which washing machine?

 By Matt Stevens

-Of course it's really hard to tell the best washing machines from the worst when you're faced with lots of white boxes that look exactly the same and seem to say the same things on the labels and specifications.
+It's hard to tell the best washing machines from the worst when you're faced with lots of white boxes that look exactly the same.

-How much does a decent washing machine cost?
+- How much does a washing machine cost?

 Which washing machine is best for you?